opensearch-project/documentation-website/_opensearch/install/quickstart.md

 Before proceeding, you should [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) and follow the steps to install them on your machine.

 The Docker Compose commands used in this guide are written with a hyphen (for example, `docker-compose`).
-If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears in this guide, or you will receive an error like `-bash: docker-compose: command not found`.
+If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears in this guide.
 {: .note}

 ## Starting your cluster

-You need a special file, called a compose file, that Docker Compose uses to define and create the containers.
+Before you can spin-up your cluster you will need a special file, called a compose file, that Docker Compose uses to define and create the containers.
 We provide a sample compose file that you can use to get started.

 Learn more about working with compose files by reviewing the official [Compose specification](https://docs.docker.com/compose/compose-file/).
 {: .tip}